thecoda/scala-imperial/README.md

 * methods have been "unitized", and all use of procedure syntax removed
 * trivial doc comments collapsed to one-liners
 * Removal of deprecated methods
-* Wrapper types extend `AnyVal` to reduce runtime overhead
-* Implicit conversions provided (in the package object) from raw codahale types to the wrapper types
+* Core logic lifted to interfaces and mocks provided that don't delegate to codahale-metrics.
 * Anonymous/Structural classes given a name and refactored to singletons where possible
 * Minor renaming to make the code better self-documenting

 ###Akka Support

 By far the biggest rewrite is around actor instrumentation.
-By moving this logic into a sub-package of `akka` (specifically, to `akka.imperial`) we gain access to the package-protected  `aroundReceive` method.
+By moving this logic into a sub-package of `akka` (specifically, to `akka.imperial`) we gain access to the package-protected `aroundReceive` method that arrived with Akka 2.3.

 This allows instrumentation traits to be mixed in as actors are defined, there's no need to retrofit the traits any more.